jaspector

 Monday-Thursday, 7:00 AM-5:30 PM (4-day work week)

-Typical inspection sequence: Per the Construction Inspection Schedule sheet provided with each building permit.
+Typical sequence: Per the Construction Inspection Schedule sheet provided with each building permit.
 A final inspection is mandatory for all projects.

 New construction of any structure; additions; renovations affecting structure, energy systems, or occupancy; decks; pools; accessory structures; demolition; change of use.

-1. Determine whether a permit is required by consulting the When a Permit is Required guide available from the Building Department.
+To apply for a building permit in Alton, NH, follow these steps: 1.
+Determine whether a permit is required by consulting the When a Permit is Required guide available from the Building Department.
 2. Gather required documents: completed application, construction drawings (two full-size sets at 22x34 inches or similar, and one 11x17 inch copy for new construction or major additions), a site/plot plan showing property boundaries, structures, setbacks, well, septic, and driveway.
 3. Submit application online via Cloudpermit or in person at 1 Monument Square.
 4. Building Department reviews the application; most complete applications are processed within 7-10 business days.
 5. Fees are calculated during the review process and collected when the permit is picked up; payment by cash or check only.
 6. Post the permit on-site and proceed with construction per approved plans.
 7. Schedule all required inspections in sequence.
 A final inspection is mandatory for all permitted projects.
 8. Upon passing all inspections and satisfying any Town or agency conditions, the Code Official issues a Certificate of Occupancy for new construction, major renovations, or additions.

-Other cities in Belknap County
+Other jurisdictions in Belknap County.

-View all Belknap County jurisdictions →
+All Belknap County jurisdictions →